The Best Care for Orchids: A Guide to Thriving, Blooming Beauties

 • Repotting Frequency: Repot every 1-2 years or when the potting mix breaks down.

-Find the perfect mix with this premium orchid potting blend (affiliate link), designed for optimal root health.
+Find the perfect mix with this premium orchid potting blend, designed for optimal root health.

 Temperature: Mimicking Natural Conditions